Christ Church, Melaka - Things to Do at Christ Church

 Historic Interior and Wooden Pews

-The handcrafted wooden pews and pulpit date back centuries, with some of the wood actually shipped from Holland.
+The handcrafted wooden pews and pulpit date back centuries, with some of the wood shipped from Holland.
 You'll find old plaques commemorating Dutch and British colonial figures.

 Floor Tombstones